jhpyle/docassemble/_docs/modifiers.md

 {% include side-by-side.html demo="scan-for-variables-original" %}

-However, this interview does something the author did not intend: when it goes looking for a definition for `best_color`, the first thing it does is run the [`mandatory`] code block that depends on `time_of_day`.
+However, this interview does something the interview developer did not
+intend: when it goes looking for a definition for `best_color`, the first thing it does is run the [`mandatory`] code block that depends on `time_of_day`.
 So the first question that gets asked is `time_of_day`, not `best_color`.
-"Ugh!" the author thinks, "that's not what I wanted!
+"Ugh!" the developer thinks, "that's not what I wanted!
 I only wanted that mandatory code block to be run later in the interview."

-To fix this problem, the author can modify the code block with `scan for variables: False`:
+To fix this problem, the developer can modify the code block with `scan for variables: False`:

 {% include side-by-side.html demo="scan-for-variables" %}